Planar quantum low-density parity-check codes with open boundaries: planar code

 As shown in Fig.~\ref{fig: fractal_distance}, the minimal number of small triangles enclosed by an $L\times L$ square for $L=6, 8, 10, 12, 14$ is $4, 6, 9, 12,$ and $15$, respectively.
 These values precisely match the code distances of the representative examples discussed earlier.
-This correspondence demonstrates that these planar codes, constructed on small open square lattices, remain in the “fractal regime” and have not yet reached the thermodynamic limit characterized by string operators.
-For the bulk stabilizers of the $[[288, 8, 12]]$ code, string operators are stable at $L_x = L_y = 217$ (the $(-2,2)$-BB code in Ref.~\cite{liang2024operator}).
+This correspondence demonstrates that these planar codes, constructed on small open square lattices, remain in the “fractal regime” and have not yet reached the thermodynamic limit characterized by string operators. {\change Such Sierpinski-type fractal logical operators commonly arise whenever the stabilizers are weight-$6$, with three Pauli operators acting on horizontal edges and three on vertical edges.} For the bulk stabilizers of the $[[288, 8, 12]]$ code, string operators are stable at $L_x = L_y = 217$ (the $(-2,2)$-BB code in Ref.~\cite{liang2024operator}).\footnote{ {\change For $L>16$, the minimal-weight operator begins to transition from fractal-like to string-like (though the resulting string remains relatively wide and irregular).
+As $L$ increases, the Pauli weight of fractal operators grows superlinearly (scaling approximately as $L^{1.59}$), making such operators quickly unfavorable.}}

-Finally, we emphasize that these codes can be further optimized through “lattice grafting,” a technique that removes qubits near the boundary.
-Our numerical experiments indicate that this approach can reduce the total number of qubits $n$ by $O(L_x + L_y)$.
+{\change Finally, we emphasize that these codes can be further optimized using ``lattice grafting,'' a technique that removes qubits near the boundary, which will be discussed in Sec.~\ref{sec: Lattice grafting}.} Our numerical experiments indicate that this approach can reduce the total number of qubits $n$ by $O(L_x + L_y)$.
 For example, by applying lattice grafting to the $[[288,8,12]]$ code to remove boundary qubits, we obtain the $[[268,8,12]]$ code, as illustrated in Fig.~\ref{fig: [[268, 8, 12]] code} in Appendix~\ref{app: Grafted planar qLDPC codes}.